 Most car owners don’t know their car is still using battery power even though it’s turned off.
 The control modules (computers) require a small amount of power to keep the stored data in their memory.

-A good battery is so important on modern cars.
-It’s the reason many cars fail to start in the long term airport car park.
+A good battery is so important in modern cars.
+It’s the reason many cars fail to start in the long-term airport car park.
 A healthy battery should have no trouble remaining charged for a least a couple of months without a drive cycle.
 If your battery can’t maintain over this time frame, check for a battery fault or a battery drain.

-If you suspect an overcharging condition, go ahead a run the test as per pic below.
-A reading above 14 volts with all consumers on, means the alternator is doing it’s job.
+If you suspect an overcharging condition, go ahead a run the test as per the pic below.
+A reading above 14 volts with all consumers on means the alternator is doing its job.
 If however, the voltage is above 14.6 volts with all consumers off, suspect a fault.